aristosgi/ASE_LabAssignments/SourceCodeAnalyzer/README.md

 Used on : ```SourceCodeAnalyzerFacade```

-((+) Provides a simple interface to a complex system.
+(+) Provides a simple interface to a complex system.
-+) De-couples the subsystem for clients and other subsystems, thereby promoting subsystem independence and portability.
+(+) De-couples the subsystem for clients and othersubsystems, thereby promoting subsystem independence and portability.
 (+) Layers the subsystem.